zdavkeos/whirlyfly/README.md

 ## Quickstart

 The uart side of this project is largly based on Jack Gasset's uart tutorials for the Papilio One.
-I would recommend starting there to get an idea of the process:
+I would recommend starting there if you are unfamiliar with the process:
 [HighSpeedUart Tutorial](http://papilio.cc/index.php?n=Papilio.HighSpeedUART).

 ### Building the project

-You will need to follow the steps mentioned and add the following Xilinx uart code files to the to the project:
+You will need to follow the steps mentioned in Jack's tutorial and add the following Xilinx uart code files to the to the project:

 * bbfifo_16x8.vhd
 * kcuart_tx.vhd